Jan. 6 panel prepares to unveil final report on insurrection

 It was a “multi-part conspiracy,” the committee concludes.

 While its main points are familiar, the Jan.
 6 report will provide new detail from the hundreds of interviews and thousands of documents the committee has collected.
-Transcripts and some video are expected to be released as well over the coming two weeks before Democrats give up House control.
+Transcripts and some video are expected to be released as well over the coming two weeks.
 Republicans take over the House on Jan.
 3, when the panel will be dissolved.

 The summary of the report describes how Trump refused to accept the lawful result of the 2020 election and plotted to overturn his defeat.
-Trump pressured state legislators to hold votes invalidating Biden’s electors, sought to "corrupt the U.S. Department of Justice by attempting to enlist Department officials to make purposely false statements” and repeatedly, personally tried to persuade Vice President Mike Pence to upend democracy with unprecedented objections at the congressional joint session, it says.
+Trump pressured state legislators to hold votes invalidating Biden’s electors, sought to “corrupt the U.S. Department of Justice” by urging department officials to make false statements about the election and repeatedly, personally tried to persuade Vice President Mike Pence to upend democracy with unprecedented objections at the congressional joint session, it says.

-The report also presents some additional evidence to back up some of the most explosive testimony in the hearings.
-Much of that testimony was from former White House aide Cassidy Hutchinson, who told of Trump’s disregard for supporters who had weapons as he gave his fiery speech in front of the White House that morning and his desire to go to the Capitol afterward.
-Security officials would not let him go, several witnesses told the panel, leading to an angry exchange in the presidential SUV after the speech.
-Trump was irate, the witnesses said.

-“The Committee’s principal concern was that the President actually intended to participate personally in the January 6th efforts at the Capitol, leading the attempt to overturn the election either from inside the House Chamber, from a stage outside the Capitol, or otherwise,” the report says.

-Trump has slammed members of the committee as “thugs and scoundrels” as he has continued to falsely dispute his 2020 loss.
+Trump has tried to discredit the report, slamming members of the committee as “thugs and scoundrels” as he has continued to falsely dispute his 2020 loss.

+In response to the panel’s criminal referrals, Trump said that “These folks don’t get it that when they come after me, people who love freedom rally around me.
+It strengthens me.”

-The report will give minute-by-minute detail, as did one of the panel's hearings, of what Trump was doing — and not doing — for around three hours as his supporters beat police and broke into the Capitol.
-Trump riled up the crowd at the rally that morning and then did little to stop his supporters for several hours as he watched the violence unfold on television inside the White House.
+The report will give minute-by-minute detail of what Trump was doing — and not doing — for around three hours as his supporters beat police and broke into the Capitol.
+Trump riled up the crowd at the rally that morning and then did little to stop his supporters for several hours as he watched the violence unfold on television inside the White House and ignored pleas from aides to stop it.

 Lawmakers point out the evidence about Trump’s actions they still do not have from that time, including call logs, entries in the official daily diary or calls to any security officials.